sailscastshq/docs.sailscasts.com/docs/boring-stack/flash-messages.md

 Flash messages let you send one-time data to users after redirects.
 Unlike regular props, flash data isn't persisted in browser history - when a user clicks the back button, they won't see old flash messages reappear.

-This makes flash perfect for success notifications, error messages, newly created IDs, or any temporary values.
+Use flash for success notifications, error messages, newly created IDs, or any other temporary values.

 ## Sending flash messages